hartikainen/easy21/README.md

 # easy21
 This repository implements the assignment requirements for the reinforcement learning course given by David Silver [1].
-It implements a reinforcement learning environment and three different agents, namely monte-carlo, sarsa lambda, and linear function approximation, for simple card game called Easy21, presented in [2].
+It implements a reinforcement learning environment and four different agents, namely monte-carlo, sarsa lambda, linear value function approximation, and neural network policy gradient, for simple card game called Easy21, presented in [2].

 ## Setting up the environment